How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Introduction

-By changing the default design of our prompt template, we fed \tool with different subsets of the descriptive information in the above-mentioned prompts (see RQ1).
-We observed that all information elements provided important guidance to \tool, while the security test from Lib was more important than the others.
-Without security test from Lib provided, none of the generated tests by \tool could successfully exploit any vulnerability.
+\textbf{RQ2:} \emph{How does \tool's security test generation performance differ given various types of prompts?} By changing the default design of our prompt template, we fed \tool with different subsets of the descriptive information in the above-mentioned prompts (see RQ1).
+We observed that all information elements provided important guidance to \tool, while the security test from Lib was the most important.
+Without a security test from Lib provided, none of the generated tests by \tool could successfully demonstrate PoV.